Jaymenezes/week5Assignment_Facebook/README.md

 #### The following **additional** features are implemented:

-- [x] List anything else that you can get done to improve the app functionality!
+- [x] Used convertValue method to fadeOut the doneButton and actionButton based on scrollOffset.
+- [x] When the zoomScale is bigger than 1.5, the screen animates to full size of the view.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):